How do I contact your office?

 After I have registered, when will I receive my Voter Registration Certificate?

-You will receive a Voter Registration Certificate within 30 days.
+You should receive a Voter Registration Certificate within 30 days of submitting your application.
 Check your certificate to make sure all information is correct.
 If there is a mistake, immediately make corrections and return the certificate to the registrar.
 Otherwise, sign and retain your Voter Registration Certificate.
 Present your certificate at the Hays County polling place on election day.
 You will receive a new color-coded certificate every two years.

 What do I do if I have changed my address, but still live in Hays County?